MicrosoftDocs/dynamics365smb-docs/business-central/fa-reports.md

 * Accumulated depreciation and book value at the end of a period.
 * List your fixed assets for inventory, insurance, and other management purposes.

-This article describes the most used reports for fixed assets.
+This article describes the built-in reports for fixed assets.

 ## Fixed assets core reports